-27 products
+31 products

-Swimming fins
+Swim fins

 In this category, you will find not just ordinary swim fins - you'll discover the best of the best.
-This means that we've carefully selected only those swim fins that we've personally tested and can fully endorse.
+This means that we've carefully selected swim fins that we've personally tested and can fully endorse.
 They are perfect for swim training at all levels, leisure swimming, triathlon training, or a diving adventure.
-The fins come in a variety of colors and styles, from all the well-known brands like Arena, Speedo, TYR, and Aqua Sphere, so there's a pair for you.
+The fins come in a variety of colours and styles, from all the well-known brands like Arena, Speedo, TYR, and Aqua Sphere, so there's a pair for you.
 Tip: Particularly the DMC elite swim fins and Arena Powerfins Pro are particularly popular among swimmers.

 Do you also love the feeling of being the world's fastest swimmer as you glide over the water with swim fins on?
 We certainly do.
-Realistically, this is the sensation that a pair of fins should provide – the feeling of swimming faster than usual, which is quite delightful, especially for your self-confidence.
+Realistically, this is the sensation that a pair of swim fins should provide – the feeling of swimming faster than usual, which is quite delightful, especially for your self-confidence.
 And it's pretty cool to have such a propeller at your feet.
 You should try it if you haven't yet – it's incredibly fun!

 It's hardly a secret that swim fins are widely used as part of the training in many Irish swimming clubs.
 And there's good reason for that.